-139834 Behavior Change Theory and Positive Deviance Subject: Catalog Nbr:

-NUTC 0213 2015 SPRG Primary Sara Folta sara.folta@tufts.edu 2015 SPRG Primary Emily Vikre No Email on file.
-2015 SPRG Primary Randa Wilkinson-Bouvier Randa.Wilkinson_Bouvier@t ufts.edu 2016 SPRG Primary Kristie Hubbard Kristie.Hubbard@tufts.edu
+139834 Behavior Change Theory and Positive Deviance Subject: Catalo g Nbr: NUTC 0213 20 15 SPRG Primary Sara Folta sara.folta@tufts.edu 20 15 SPRG Primary Emily Vikre No Email on file.
+20 15 SPRG Primary Randa Wilkinson-Bouvier Randa.Wilkinson_Bouvier@t ufts.edu

 How do you achieve behavior change in challenging circumstances?
-This course explores that question by examining theories of behavior change commonly used in nutrition and public health and introducing the Positive Deviance (PD) Approach.
-In the first half, several individual-, social-, and organization based theories will be explored, with an emphasis on understanding core concepts and measurement issues.
-The second half will build on this base and cover the theory, history and application of PD.
+This course explores that question, first by examining theories of behavior change commonly used in nutrition and public health and then with an in-depth introduction specifically to the Positive Deviance Approach.
+In the first half, several individual-based, social-based, organization-based and eco-social theories will be explored, with an emphasis on understanding of core theory concepts and issues in measurement.
+Building on this base, the second half will cover the concept, theory, history and application of PD.
 Students will develop their own problem statement and map out the steps required to apply the PD approach to their identified problem.
+By the end of this course, students will understand the steps involved in the PD process, acquire basic skills to complete step one of the PD process, and develop a proposal to design a PD inspired project plan.
 Interactive activities and assignments will teach students when to apply each of the behavior change methods.

-139852 Eţ oidemiolo ogy for Nutritio n Professionals Subject: NUTB Catalog 0204 g Nbr: 2016 SPRG Primary Silvina Choumenkovitch silvina.choumenkovitch@tuft s.edu 2016 SPRG Secondary Maria Lammi Maria.VanRompay@tufts.edu
+139852 Epidemiology for Nutrition Professionals Subject: Catalo g Nbr: NUTB 0204 201 5 SPRG Primary Silvina Choumenkovitch silvina.choumenkovitch@tuft s.edu 201 5 SPRG Primary Maria Lammi Maria.VanRompay@tufts.edu This course covers basic epidemiologic concepts and methods and introduces students to techniques,

 This course covers basic epidemiologic concepts and methods and introduces students to techniques, including dietary assessment methods, which are used in human nutrition research.
 Students will learn to calculate and interpret basic measures of disease frequency and measures of effect, will be introduced to methods for recognizing and addressing sources of error in human studies, and will learn the basics of study design and implementation for nutrition research.
-Prerequisites: Graduate standing or instructor consent.

-139853 Monitoring and Evaluation of Nutrition and Food Security Programs
+139853 N Monitoring and Evaluation of Nutrition and Food Security Programs Subject: Catalo g Nbr: NUTB 0210 2014 FALL Primary Erin Boyd Erin.Boyd@tufts.edu 2014 FALL Primary Marion Min-Barron Marion.Min-Barron@tufts.ed

-Subject: Catalog Nbr:

-NUTB 0210